We’re sorry, something doesn't seem to be working properly.

-The sentinel sites will be established in ZIKV affected areas in collaboration with the Ministries of Health in Brazil, Honduras, and Columbia.
+The sentinel sites will be established in ZIKV affected areas in collaboration with the Ministries of Health in Brazil, Honduras and Panama.
 These areas will be identified in collaboration with local authorities and with the cooperation of the state’s Ministry of Health.

 Step 1.
 Mapping of facilities in ZIKV-affected areas

 All facilities in selected ZIKV-affected areas with the potential to provide services in contraception and safe abortion in selected countries i.e., Brazil, Honduras and Panama will be identified and mapped in collaboration with Ministry of Health.